'Enough is enough': Hawke's Bay mayors unite to tackle rising gang population

-Hawke's Bay mayors are asking for Government intervention to address a rising gang problem in the region.
+Hawke's Bay police are using additional government resources to set up a "gang focus unit" to counter the rising visibility of gang crime in the region.

+Police Minister Stuart Nash announced the unit in response to an "enough is enough" ultimatum to the Government by the region's four mayors.

+Nash said organised crime and gangs would be a priority for the 114 new officers being deployed to the Eastern District in the next four years, a boost of 27 per cent on top of the current 423.

+Nash said there was no indication that crime in itself was on the rise in the region.

+"In the year to February 2019, police data for the Eastern District shows the number of victims of crime was down by 7.6 per cent on the previous year."

-The region's four Mayors and Chair of Regional Council met on Monday to discuss concerns about the confronting rise in the gang population, and gang-related issues in Hawke's Bay.
+The region's four mayors and the chairman of the regional council met on Monday to discuss concerns about the confronting rise in the gang population.

-In a joint statement Alex Walker (CHB), Sandra Hazlehurst (Hastings), Faye White (Napier), Craig Little (Wairoa) and Rex Graham (Regional), said they understood their communities were deeply concerned by the issue.
+In a joint statement before Nash's response to the Hawke's Bay Today, Alex Walker (CHB), Sandra Hazlehurst (Hastings), Faye White (Napier), Craig Little (Wairoa) and Rex Graham (regional council chairman), said they understood their communities were deeply concerned by the issue.

 "Some of the activity taking place across our communities is intimidating and we will not stand for it.

-"We have called for an urgent meeting with the minister of police [Stuart Nash] to raise our concerns and demand action."

-Chair of the Mayoral Forum Alex Walker said "enough is enough and we need to do something about this."
+Chairwoman of the Mayoral Forum Alex Walker said "enough is enough and we need to do something about this".

 She said the solution could also potentially involve gang leadership.